chunhsienho/CarND-MPC-Project/README.md

 N * dt = T (Predict horizon)

 In theory, we would like to have a very large T. Also, we would want the dt to be as small as possible.
 However, we only feet the track by 6 points with 3 degree polynomial.
 Besides, the enviroment change a lot in 1~2 seconds so that we should choose a T which make sense to our car.
 What is more, the dt would be correspond with the calculation time.The N would increase if we would likt to have a small dt.This would enhance the computation time.
+I start with the dt=0.01 and N =15.
+This mean my predict horizon is 0.15.
 By the method of try and error, I finally choose dt =0.08 and N =15 for this project.

 ## Model of the vehicle